dwyl/rag-elixir-doc/README.md

 ## Scope of this POC:

+Most direct questions to an LLM produce halucinated responses, invented in other words.

-Create a POC of a RAG to help/improve searching in the Elixir/Phoenix/Plug/LiveView documentation.
+We want to create a POC of a RAG focussed on Elixir/Phoenix/Plug/LiveView to help to find "precise" responses on questions about the documentation.

-We can focus on only "text" based documents, as these documents do not including images, or nor formatted data such as tables.
+We want responses restricted to the context computed from Phoenix LiveView repos.

 ## Source of knowledge